sofatutor/bugsnag-capistrano/examples/capistrano2/README.md

 Further configuration options available to Capistrano read the [deploy-tracking guide.](https://docs.bugsnag.com/platforms/ruby/other/deploy-tracking/)

-## Running the exampleNow when your deployments are made with Capistrano Bugsnag will automatically be notified.
+## Running the example

+Now when your deployments are made with Capistrano Bugsnag will automatically be notified.

 You can test this by running:
 ```shell